Chiang Mai Markets Guide 2026 – Hidden Authentic Markets

 I first came here with an Indian friend who told me he sometimes visits when he misses home because of the way they make their milk and chai.

 Food is the highlight here.
-Chai, milk tea, halal dishes, and samosas reflect the influence of Muslim communities that have lived in northern Thailand for generations.
+Chai, milk tea, halal dishes, and samosas reflect the influence of Thai Muslim communities that have lived in northern Thailand for generations.

 You’ll also notice architectural differences in the surrounding area, reflecting the cultural identity of the neighborhood.